 This client has DKA as evidenced by BG elevations 580, arterial pH 7.25, abnormal anion gap 11, bicarb 16, urine ketone positive, and serum ketone positive as well as hypokalemia 2.7.
 Vital signs are HR 90, BP 120/75, O2 sat 96%, and RR 23.
 Physical assessment indicated dry skin turgor > 3 seconds, sunken eyes, and a fruity smelling breath.

 - Reduce blood glucose to target 80-150 and restore serum potassium to 3.5-5.0 within 12 hours

-- Educate the patients on the importance of taking medications as prescribed to reduce hypoglycemia and other serious events
+- Educate the clients on the importance of taking medications as prescribed to reduce hypoglycemia and other serious events

-- Ensure patient can adequately check blood sugar and dose/inject insulin accordingly
+- Ensure client can adequately check blood sugar and dose/inject insulin accordingly

-There are several important interventions to provide for patients with conditions like these.
+There are several important interventions to provide for clients with conditions like these.
 This nursing care plan for diabetes provides an array of example interventions that will likely appear in practice.